 Data or Storage-Level:

 These threats are related to files that we copy or transfer to the device, these can be text documents, or may be an APK (android package) file.
-Sometimes these are virus infected and can vitiate the whole storage system.
+Sometimes, these are virus infected and can vitiate the whole storage system.

 Web-Level: